Telstra Plan Review <br>And Comparison

 Sources:

-• The ACCC warns, as we have, of the premium that Telstra’s users have to pay.
+• The ACCC warns, of the premium that Telstra’s users have to pay.

 • Some content from Deloitte’s recent consumer survey.